Seattle DUI Defense Lawyer

 CAN YOU GET A DUI FOR DRUGS?

 Almost everyone has heard of a DUI for alcohol, but many people often ask, “Can you get a DUI for drugs?”
-The laws of Washington are startlingly vague when it comes to what you have to be “under the influence” of, to be charged with DUI.
+The laws of Washington are startlingly vague when it comes to what you have to be “under the influence” of to be charged with DUI.
 The statute states that you can be found guilty for being under the influence of “intoxicating liquor, marijuana, or any drug.”

 Any drug is incredibly broad, and, just in case you were wondering if “any drug” could possibly include something that you were prescribed by your doctor, rest assured, it does: One section of Washington’s DUI law states, “the fact that a person charged with a violation of this section is or has been entitled to use a drug under the laws of this state shall not constitute a defense against a charge of violating this section.”

-Sometimes, medications designed to alleviate anxiety, headaches, or nausea or those taken to stop vomiting can have serious side effects.
+Sometimes, medications designed to alleviate anxiety, headaches, or nausea, or those taken to stop vomiting, can have serious side effects.
 Drugs used to help you focus or stay awake can also be dangerous once you are behind the wheel.
 If you have been charged, contact an attorney for DUI advice.
 We tell each client the sooner you make the call, the better.

 EVEN THOUGH MARIJUANA IS LEGAL IN WASHINGTON, CAN YOU STILL GET A DUI FOR WEED?